 Keep Each Other Accountable

 Share your goals with your co-workers—but only if you feel comfortable doing so.
 Tell them what you hope to achieve, and encourage them to help keep you on track.
-Although your goals can be work-related, they don’t havrecognize that person e to be—but tell people anyways.
+Although your goals can be work-related, they don’t have to recognize that person — but tell people anyways.
 Accountability is huge, and chances are, if people know about what you are hoping to accomplish, you will have a greater possibility of staying on course.

 In a Huffington Post article about how to hold yourself accountable to your goals, it is encouraged to have an “accountability buddy.”
 In other words, find a co-worker who is committed to helping you succeed and can keep you on track while at work.
-Even better, find someone who has a similar goal and work together in achieving them.
+Even better, find someone who has a similar goal and work together to achieve them.

 Recognize and Reward